-[] COMPUTER AIDED MACHINE DRAWING [Skill Development Course]
+[A0314195] COMPUTER AIDED MACHINE DRAWING

+[Skill Development Course]

-- To create the awareness among the students of making use of computers for drafting purpose. - To train the student to make use of AutoCAD software package. - To improve the quality of the engineering drawing.
+- To create the awareness among the students of making use of computers for drafting purpose. - ✤ To train the student to make use of CAD software package. - ✤ To improve the quality of the machine drawings.